Kingsford-Group/ribodeblur/README.md

 <blockquote>
 YBR248C: 3 0 0 1 0 0 0 0 0 1 0 0 132 0 15 186 1 0 171 ...
 </blockquote>
-where each line starts with the transcript name, then the read count for each nucleotide location.
+Each line starts with the transcript name followed by the read count for each nucleotide location.

+## Test case
+`ribodeblur` requires the tested ribo-seq data with deep coverage.
+Here provides a real-world example from Albert _et al._

+To download the yeast genome and non-coding reference (as contaminant reference), run script `download_refs.sh`.
+This automatically downloads the reference sequences from Ensembl to directory `$HOME/data/ribodeblur/refs`.

+To download the ribo-seq data, run script `download_ribobseq.sh`.
+This downloads the test-case ribo-seq data to directory `$HOME/data/ribodeblur/data`.

+To run the `ribodeblur` pipeline on the test set, use script `run_ribodeblur.sh`.
+This runs `ribodeblur` on the test set and outputs the A-site profile to `$Home/data/ribodeblur/deblur/by_fp.profile`.